andresouza1807/Waha_Groq_langchain/README.md

 **Important:** Before starting the containers, you need to configure the **API Key** for the LLM (Large Language Model) that will be used in the bot.

-1. Navigate to the configuration file that contains the API key (usually, this is in a `.env` file or something similar).
+1. Navigate to the configuration file that contains the API key (this is in a `.env` file).
 2. Insert your API Key in the corresponding field.
 For example:
    ```
    LLM_API_KEY=Your_API_KEY_here